 Annual weeds spread throughout your garden by seed.
 They may self-seed or they may be brought into the garden by birds, by four-legged animals or by sticking to your clothing as you walk by.
 Examples of annual weeds include bindweed, chickweed, crabgrass, knotweed, lambs-quarters, mallow, pigweed, purple deadnettle, groundsel, nettle (common), purslane, speedwell, spurge, and yellow oxalis.

 Just as with other plants, there are weeds that favor cool weather and cool-season annual weeds, and there are warm-season annual weeds.

 - Cool-season weeds sprout any time from fall through spring.
 They’ll go to flower in late spring / early summer.
 The plant may disappear when the weather warms, but you’ll see even more of them germinating the following fall.

 - Warm-season weeds tend to start growing in the spring and hang around all through the growing season.
-Either way, the only way to get control of annual weeds is to get rid of them before they go to seed again.
-Luckily annual weeds are very often shallow rooted and can be easily hand pulled or cut off with a hoe.
+Either way, the only way to control annual weeds is to get rid of them before they go to seed again.
+Luckily, annual weeds very often have shallow roots and can be easily hand pulled or cut off with a hoe.

-Hopefully, you will see less and less annual weeds as the season goes along, but new seeds will always find their way in and some seeds remain dormant in the soil until ideal conditions present themselves and they germinate, so weeding is an ongoing process.
-If you can get in the habit of doing a little weeding each time you work in your garden, it won’t become an overwhelming task.
+Hopefully, you will see fewer and fewer annual weeds as the season goes along.
+The reality, however, is that new seeds will always find their way in and some seeds remain dormant in the soil until ideal conditions present themselves and they germinate.
+Weeding is an ongoing process; if you can get in the habit of doing a little weeding each time you work in your garden, it won’t become an overwhelming task.

-Examples of perennial weeds include: bindweed, burdock, dandelion, dock, ground ivy, horsetail, Japanese knotweed, plantain, poison ivy, purslane, quackgrass, thistle, ragweed
+Examples of perennial weeds include bindweed, burdock, dandelion, dock, ground ivy, horsetail, Japanese knotweed, plantain, poison ivy, purslane, quackgrass, thistle, and ragweed.